Hovc1/Prime_e-Keymap/README.md

 # Prime_E	An ergonomic 45%.
+Note: github does not like the formatting, but it works on a txt file.

 The keymap for my Prime_e keyboard cd qmk "tab" fi "tab" (should auto complete firmware) (press enter)